 The expertise of the timber and building solutions industry is integral to how timber is used across our communities.
 Construction companies rely on this industry for expertise in designing and manufacturing timber trusses and frames, which form the basis of many homes and other buildings.
 The sector also specialises in timber manufactured products, using materials which may otherwise have been wasted to offer innovative building solutions.
 Engineered products like cross-laminated timber and glulam have seen innovations in tall timber building construction, like the 52-metre-tall office tower ‘25 King’ in Brisbane.
 Even individual carpenters or hobbyists rely on timber merchandising professionals to have the skills and knowledge to store, measure, cut and transport wood and timber products in the appropriate ways and to provide information on the best types of timber for the job.

-The Timber Building Solutions Industry Reference Committee (IRC), along with the Forest Management and Harvesting IRC and Timber and Wood Processing IRC, are responsible for national training package qualifications relevant to forest and wood products.
+The Timber Building Solutions Industry Reference Committee (IRC), along with the Forest Management and Harvesting IRC and Timber and Wood Processing IRC, were responsible for national training package qualifications relevant to forest and wood products.

 - Timber Merchandising